gorinsimon/gorinsimon.github.io/_pages/publications.md

 classes: wide
 ---

-> ### Icon Legend
+> ### Icon
 > <i class="fas fa-database"></i> Data openly accessible (click the icon to acces the repository) <br/>
 > <i class="fas fa-file-alt"></i> Author post-print version openly accessible for papers not in open access (click the icon to start the download). <br/>
 > <i class="fas fa-cog"></i> Material openly accessible (click the icon to access the repository). <br/>
 > <i class="fas fa-file-code"></i> Statistical output files and/or code for processing the data are openly accessible (click the icon to access the repository).
 >
 > ### Contribution
-> For the works I am not listed as the first author, my contribution is detailed following the [CRediT Taxonomy](https://casrai.org/credit/)
+> For works for which I am not listed as first author, my contribution is detailed following the [CRediT Taxonomy](https://casrai.org/credit/)

 ## Peer-reviewed manuscripts